-Linux comes with a packet filtering network by default - netfilter, a resource which allows you to drop and accept incoming connections to a system. iptables builds upon this by allowing support for a firewall, where specific rules are set and incoming traffic is compared to these rules and dropped or allowed accordingly.
+Linux comes with a packet filtering network by default – netfilter, a resource that allows you to drop and accept incoming connections to a system. iptables builds upon this by allowing support for a firewall, where specific rules are set and incoming traffic is compared to these rules and dropped or allowed accordingly.

 Choose the Right Distribution:

 If you want an easy transition, you’re going to have to pick a good distribution (or “distro”, for short).
 There are a few Linux distributions that newbies should stay far away from.
 Distributions such as Arch Linux or Gentoo are intended for advanced users, and use a complicated installation process in order to maximize the operating system’s performance.